Checkout

 Nigel Buxton

-The most persistent theme through much of Buxton’s career has been ‘still-life’.
-But perhaps the word ‘interior’ more aptly describes his approach.
+Through much of Buxton’s early career the most persistent them in his work was ‘still-life’.
+But perhaps the word ‘interior’ more aptly describe his approach.
 These works, drawn and redrawn, evoke space by Buxton’s mapping of the shimmering dimensions between objects, the studio walls, the easel and himself.
 Time provided a crucial factor in the evolution of each image as he would make repeated returns to the studio, reengaging with the subject each time, and each day seeing the subject afresh.

 In 2009/10 Buxton made a series of large paste-ups which he exhibited in the shows From Still to Life and Capriccios.
 In these drawn-over digital collages he juxtaposed studio elements with figures borrowed from paintings by Matisse, Picasso and Watteau, or with costumed models he had photographed then printed out life-size and pasted into fresh compositions.
 This led to a set of digital prints called, This Pioneering Life, in which European immigrants extracted from 18thC paintings were placed, as if marooned, in rural New Zealand landscapes.